ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-11-26-ProjectOverview3.md

 ![GraphEditor](../../Images/2023-11-26-ProjectOverview3/GraphEditor.png){: width="800"}{: .align-center} Graph editor in Blender
 {: .text-center}

 Interaction with firearms, its composing parts (magazine and bolt), and other props also need special attention.
-For example, when you take a closer look, you might realize that a reloading motion is comprised of multiple steps: grabbing a magazine, changing the magazine with a new one, loading it, and finally grabbing the weapon again.
+For example, when you take a closer look, you might realize that a reloading motion consists of multiple steps: grabbing a magazine, changing the magazine with a new one, loading it, and finally grabbing the weapon again.
 To implement the reloading fully in Unity, they must be separated into each action but continuous with each other.
 Therefore, it is important to figure out what subclips compose a motion and partition them properly.

 ![BazookaActions](../../Images/2023-11-26-ProjectOverview3/Actions.png){: width="400"}{: .align-center} Reloading motions for Bazooka is separated into several actions (subclips)
 {: .text-center}